fifa420111/fifa420111/README.md

-Hey, This is <b>Xusanboy</b>, and welcome to my Github profile.
-I've profound knowledge in <i>Mobile application development</i>.
-I love to solve problems and highly enthusiastic about learning new things and trying out new ideas.
-Furthermore, I am passionate about Learning New Technology and like to learn anything about different programming languages, frameworks, algorithms, data structures, design patterns.
+Hey, this is Husanboy and welcome to my Github profile.
+I have in-depth knowledge of backand software development.
+I love problem solving and am very passionate about learning new things and trying new ideas.
+I also love learning new technologies and know everything about different programming languages, frameworks, algorithms, data structures, design patterns.

 Here are some ideas to get you started: